Gödel logic

-In mathematical logic, a Gödel logic, sometimes referred to as Dummett logic or Gödel–Dummett logic, is a member of a family of finite- or infinite-valued logics in which the sets of truth values V are closed subsets of the unit interval [0,1] containing both 0 and 1.
+In mathematical logic, Gödel logics, sometimes referred to as Dummett logics or Gödel–Dummett logics, is a family of finite- or infinite-valued logics in which the sets of truth values V are closed subsets of the unit interval [0,1] containing both 0 and 1.
 Different such sets V in general determine different Gödel logics.

-The concept is named after Kurt Gödel.
+Gödel logics have several alternative definitions.
+Specifically, Gödel logics are: